frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 This is all part of a legacy that the Grandmother has given to us.
 On the occasion of her feast day, we can renew our devotion to her.

 Behind her, we know the presence of Mary is there.
-Grandmother must have prayed the rosary with great piety and devotion.
+Grandmother must have prayed the Rosary with great piety and devotion.
 She must have been very close to Our Lady in order to know all that refinement of affection which she was to bring to our beautiful family, that is, to reach to the end of the world, the end of time, to so many families all over the world.

 We can ask Our Lady that all the little seeds that she sowed in the heart and mind and soul of the Grandmother may yield an abundant fruit in our life also.